 A little example here:

 Do you like examples?
-Let’s go back a few years to the time when you were a first grader.
-Your first-grade book was useful for the year you were in first grade.
+Let us go back a few years to when you were a first grader.
+Your first-grade book was helpful during the time you were in first grade.
 But relying on it when you were starting high school would not make much sense.

 Duolingo will introduce you to the language.
 There is a lifetime journey ahead of Duolingo.